Use the form below to request additional information about Ashland University's Correctional Education program.

 CONTINUE AFTER RELEASE OPTIONS

-Once released, students are encouraged to continue their educations and complete their degrees through AU's online re-entry program.
+Once released, students are encouraged to continue their educations and complete their degrees through AU's Online Program.
 Released students who remain Pell-eligible are able to complete their degree without financial responsibilities for tuition or fees.
 Qualified students interested in participating must apply to the program within one year of their release date.

 COLLABORATION WITH OTHER COLLEGES & UNIVERSITIES

-AU partners with other colleges so that incarcerated persons earning an associate’s degree at one school can continue on to study for a bachelor’s degree with us.
+AU partners with other colleges so that students earning an associate’s degree at one school can continue on to study for a bachelor’s degree with us.
 We also serve as a best practices resource to those interested in creating correctional education programs.